 In order to create a new sub-merchant account, you will need to first collect certain information about the applicant and their business.
 You'll then use this information to onboard the new sub-merchant via the Braintree API; the Control Panel does not offer this capability.
 We will verify the sub-merchant data and confirm the sub-merchant’s status via a webhook.
 After that, you will be responsible for supporting your sub-merchants and ensuring that they deliver products or services that don’t break any laws.

 The type of onboarding information you collect from your sub-merchants depends on how you plan to use Braintree Marketplace.
 For example, if you collect your sub-merchant's bank account information, funds will be disbursed into their bank account.
 If you are an existing Braintree Marketplace user already funding via Venmo, and you collect an email address or mobile phone number instead, funds will be disbursed via Venmo.

 - First Name

 - Last Name

-- Email: If you plan to disburse sub-merchant funds to Venmo via email address, the email address provided must match the sub-merchant's Venmo account.
+- Email: If you are currently disbursing sub-merchant funds to Venmo via an email address, the email address provided must match the sub-merchant's Venmo account.

 - Business Name: This is only required if a Tax ID is provided instead of a SSN

 - Routing Number: This is only required if you plan to disburse sub-merchant funds to a bank account.

 - Account Number: This is only required if you plan to disburse sub-merchant funds to a bank account; the account submitted must be a checking account (savings, deposit-only, and prepaid debit accounts will not be accepted)

 In order to accept payments, your sub-merchants will need to accept our merchant agreements.
 To facilitate this, you'll need to add a short passage of text to your website's existing Terms of Service, which will allow your sub-merchants to agree to both your terms and ours at the same time.
 You can find the required text and learn more in our developer docs.